Want to earn credit for work you are already doing?

-Sections of this course are offered through the Public Affairs Program, under the direction of a Practitioner Expert member in different units.
+Sections of this course are offered through the Policy Studies Program, under the direction of a Practitioner Expert member in different units.
 Students who are employed in supervisory positions or are completing extensive training required by the organization are eligible.
 The following sections of PAF 410 are offered in 2017-2018:

 - Residence Life Policy Implementation, George Athanas